floschliep/LaunchAtLogin-Swift/README.md

 #LaunchAtLogin-Swift

-##What' this?
+##What's this?
 Adding a login helper to a cocoa app is a tedious task.
-This repo is a guide for me when adding a launch helper to a new app and I thought it might be helpful for others too.
+This is a guide for me when adding a launch helper to a new app and I thought it might be helpful for others too.

-I also wrote a small wrapper around the C function required to enable/disable the login item call so it's *swiftier* to use.
+I also wrote a small wrapper around the C function call required to enable/disable the login item so it's *swiftier* to use.

 ##Usage
 1. Create new Cocoa app target `MyAppLaunchHelper`